-- Housing Strategy

-- Highways Asset Management Plan
+- Strategic Asset Management Plan

+- Accommodation Strategy

+- Agricultural Estates Management Policy

+- Regeneration Strategies

 - Leisure Strategy

 - Schools Capacity Survey

+- 1.8 There are several strategies and policy documents which are currently in development, and which will shape the future capital programme in the Council, including:

+- Buckinghamshire Local Plan

+- Buckinghamshire Local Transport Plan

+- 1.9 There are 2 partnership boards that have been established to provide oversight on the delivery of 2 major regeneration strategies: The Aylesbury Garden Town Board, which oversees the implementation of the Aylesbury Garden Town masterplan; and the High Wycombe Regeneration Board which oversees the delivery of the Wycombe Regeneration Strategy covering regeneration in the High Wycombe area.
+In addition, the Regeneration Board in Chesham is developing the aspiration for regeneration within the town, subject to appropriate funding.

-- 1.7 The recent Chartered Institute of Public Finance and Accountancy (CIPFA) consultation has resulted in an updated Prudential Code for Capital Finance in Local Authorities (2021 Edition), which strengthens the basic principle that local authorities must not borrow to invest primarily for commercial return.
-Following the Prudential Code and guidance from MHCLG in February 2018 this Strategy includes the Investment Strategy and needs to be read in conjunction with the Treasury Management Strategy.
+- 1.10 The recent Chartered Institute of Public Finance and Accountancy (CIPFA) consultation has resulted in an updated Prudential Code for Capital Finance in Local Authorities (2021 Edition), which strengthens the basic principle that local authorities must not borrow to invest primarily for commercial return.
+Following the Prudential Code and guidance this Strategy includes the Investment Strategy and needs to be read in conjunction with the Treasury Management Strategy.
 This strategy is also cognisant of the latest guidance issued by CIPFA on Prudential Property Investment.